The-Fourth-Wall/FW-Education-Website/curriculum.md

   - 3rd -> Course Number

 - FW-101 (Calculus I)
+  - description:
+    - An introduction to the foundations of Algebra for understanding of changing systems, a basic requirement for STEM.
   - programming:
     - optional examples in C as extras lectures
   - references: